Risk capital and lessons from the Titanic

 In no way do I consider the loss of life equivalent to financial loss or distress, but risk capital management of the Titanic gives us a clear picture of risk capital management for organizations, both banks and non-banks.
 Economic capital is that something extra that senior management needs for staying financially afloat in tough economic times.

 Here's a great white paper that describes a bank's typical budgeting and planning process and explores how the risk and finance functions can be integrated into this process.
-Take a look at this page for a brief overview of what SAS can do to help banks with capital management.
+Download Integrating risk and finance in the bank budgeting process.
+Also take a look at this page for a brief overview of what SAS can do to help banks with capital management.